pushcode-dev/html-css-intro-guided-project/README.md

 </details>

+### Step 9.

-9. Add some paragraph texts with the `p` element.
+Add some paragraph texts with the `p` element.
 You can write whatever you want.
 Play around with this and create as many paragraphs as you want.

 <details>

 ```html